DataDog/datadog-sync-cli/README.md

 #### Filtering

-Datadog sync cli tool supports filtering resources during import.
-Multiple filter flags can be passed.
+Filtering is done on two levels, at top resource level and per individual resource using `--resources` and `--filter` respectevily.

+##### Top resources level filtering

+By default all resources are imported, synced, etc. If you would like to perform actions on a specific top level resource, or subset of resources, use `--resources` option.
+For example, the command `datadog-sync import --resources="dashboard_lists,dashboards"` will import ALL dashboards and dashboard lists in your Datadog organization.

+##### Per resource level filtering

+Individual resources can be further filtered using the `--filter` flag.
+For example, the following command `datadog-sync import --resources="dashboards,dashboard_lists" --filter='Type=dashboard_lists;Name=name;Value=My custom list'`, will import ALL dashboards and ONLY dashboard lists with the `name` attribute equal to `My custom list`.

-Filter option accepts a string made up of `key=value` pairs separated by `;`.
-For example
+Filter option (`--filter`) accepts a string made up of `key=value` pairs separated by `;`.
 ```
 --filter 'Type=<resource>;Name=<attribute_name>;Value=<attribute_value>;Operator=<operator>'
 ```